We found 4 providers matching breast reconstruction and who accept Cigna near Hartford, CT.

 All Interests: Eyelid Surgery, Dermabrasion, Rhinoplasty, Breast Augmentation, Down Syndrome, Nose Surgery, Breast ...
 (Read more)

-Dr. Orlando Delucia specializes in plastic surgery and practices in Farmington, CT, Glastonbury, CT, and Hartford, CT.
-His average rating from his patients is 4.0 stars out of 5.
-His clinical interests include eyelid surgery, thigh lift, and general reconstruction.
-Dr. Delucia is in-network for Anthem, Blue Cross/Blue Shield, Cigna, and more.
-He graduated from Georgetown University School of Medicine.
+Dr. Orlando Delucia sees patients in Farmington, CT, Glastonbury, CT, and Hartford, CT.
+His medical specialty is plastic surgery.
+On average, patients gave him a rating of 4.0 stars out of 5.
+Areas of expertise for Dr. Delucia include eyelid surgery, thigh lift, and general reconstruction.
+He takes Anthem, Blue Cross/Blue Shield, and Cigna, as well as other insurance carriers.
+He is a graduate of Georgetown University School of Medicine.
 Dr. Delucia (or staff) speaks the following languages: Spanish and Italian.
-Dr. Delucia is professionally affiliated with Hartford Hospital.
+Dr. Delucia is affiliated with Hartford Hospital.

 Relevant Interests: , free flap breast reconstruction, TRAM flap breast reconstruction, breast reconstruction